 wp-content/uploads/wpcf7_captcha, are not automatically removed.
 The files are made read only.
 Here is how to remove Contact Form 7 temporary captcha files on IIS…

 AppCmd.exe to make configuration changes.
 Whether it is for a specific web site or server wide.
-Some might think AppCmd has its limitations; for example if they don’t know the options to use they might think you can only address the x64 .NET Framework version or only x86, or you can only target the current active .NET Framework version.
+Some think AppCmd is very limited: if you don’t know the options to use, you may think you can only address the x64 .NET Framework version, or only x86, or you can only target the current active .NET Framework version.
 Fortunately this is not true, you can address both x86 and x64 versions of .NET with AppCmd.
 Read how…

 How to fix Joomla HTTP 500 error after updates?
 Over the last week we, at Vevida, received quite some problem reports by customers who updated Joomla to version 3.2.0.
 After logging on to their administrator back-end, they received an HTTP 500.0 error with error code